7 Insurance Adjuster Tactics to Watch Out For (And How to Counter Them)

 The Low Initial Estimate

 This is a negotiating position.
 The insurer expects your shop to submit a supplement for the difference.
-But if you don't know supplements exist, you might accept the low number.
+But if you don't know supplements exist, you might just accept the low number and move on.

 Recorded Statement Requests